mlewis7127/qldbguide/content/_index.md

 {{< /block >}}
 {{</ darksection >}}
 {{< greysection >}}
-<h2>Amazon Quantum Ledger Database (QLDB) is</h2>
+<h2>Amazon Quantum Ledger Database (QLDB)</h2>
-a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log owned by a central trusted authority.
+is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log owned by a central trusted authority.
 Amazon QLDB tracks each and every application data change and maintains a complete and verifiable history of changes over time